The Art and Science Behind Finding Allocated Bottles of Bourbon

 For example: If you know the store is required to buy a certain brand of vodka to get allocated bottles of bourbon, you can switch and start buying that brand for your house mixers.
 If you know they have a certain product that is selling slowly (and you like it), you might go out of your way to purchase more of that product.
 If you know they have invested in a single barrel, you might grab a few bottles to share and send samples to friends in your community.

-If you start making choices that benefit the liquor store, you might be rewarded in return.
+When you start making choices that benefit the liquor store, you might be rewarded in return.

 Tip 6 – Never Call.
 Always Ask in Person (while buying)